prottayislive/prottayislive/README.md

 # Prottay Karim (PK)</span>

 - 👀 I’m interested in working on  ML, Data, and Software Development
-- 🌱 I’m currently learning Python, DBMS and ML
+- 🌱 I’m currently learning Data Science, Finance & Economics and ML
 - 🚀 I’m looking to contribute/collaborate on any project that helps the developer community.
 - 🧙 Fun fact- I ❤️ D&D🐉 - Coffee☕ - Video Games🎮